By: Douglas R. Clark, Director, and Kent V. Bramlett, Chief Archaeologist, La Sierra University, Riverside, CA

 2) Document absolutely everything possible with all the technology available should the team not be able to return

-An aerial view of the tell (fig. 4—David Kennedy) displays active fields in 2012.
+An aerial view of the tell (fig. 4—David Kennedy) displays active fields.
 This report will treat discoveries chronologically, beginning with Field K, then moving to Fields A & B, H, then L.

 Use of a tripod-mounted photoboom (fig. 5—and see below) reveals the possible foundation of a second dolmen tomb, immediately to the west of the dolmen excavated several years ago.
 This might open up further excavations along the southern and eastern slopes of the tell, perhaps exposing a dolmen field.

-Figure 7 illustrates Buildings C (excavated in 2010) and D (completed in 2012).
+Figure 7 illustrates Buildings C (excavated) and D (completed).
 This photoboom shot shows the odd shape of the building, scrunched between Building C and the curving perimeter wall (lower left in the photo).
 The interior dividing walls on the east side of the building (right side in photo) are, for the most part, connected to the second, or post-earthquake, phase of use.
 Remains of the first phase can be seen in Figure 8 and extend to the eastern extent of the building beneath the dividing walls.
 It was upon this layer that survivors of the earthquake in ca. 1200 reconstructed their houses.

 In the process of clearing Building D, excavators dug through tons of destruction debris from the final assault on the structure (fig. 9), and excavated several important artifacts, including two bronze weapon points (figs. 10 and 11), a large lamp (fig. 12), a carnelian lotus-seed pendant (fig. 13), and an exact duplicate of an impressed jar handle discovered in 1987 at `Umayri (Redford in MPP 3) with a cartouche in the center containing the name of Pharaoh Thutmose III (fig. 14).